thegentl3m4n/feedb4ck/README.md

 # feedb4ck
 a simple feedback form that sends feedback to your email

-# msg for front-end developer
+# message for front-end developer
 dont fuck with any backend codes

 # how to run (for those who are new to django)